Get started with Bot Management for Enterprise

 - If you want to increase protection and minimize bot traffic, you might challenge higher bot scores.

-- If your Firewall Rule has a Challenge Solve Rate (CSR) higher than 3%, consider lowering your challenge threshold.
+- If your firewall rule has a higher than 3%, consider lowering your challenge threshold.

 The best approach is to start small and slowly increase your threshold to prevent widespread issues.